-1.2 Configuring hekad
+2.2 Configuring hekad

-A hekad configuration file specifies what inputs, decoders, filters, and outputs will be loaded.
+A hekad configuration file specifies what inputs, decoders, filters, encoders, and outputs will be loaded.
 The configuration file is in TOML format.
 TOML looks very similar to INI configuration formats, but with slightly more rich data structures and nesting support.

-If hekad's config file is specified to be a directory, all files will be loaded and merged into a single config.
+If hekad's config file is specified to be a directory, all contained files with a filename ending in ".toml" will be loaded and merged into a single config.
+Files that don't end with ".toml" will be ignored.
 Merging will happen in alphabetical order, settings specified later in the merge sequence will win conflicts.
-All files in the folder must be valid TOML configuration or hekad will not start.